Schedule of EBSA Conference 2022 and Preconference courses

 14:00 - 14:30 Experiences and challenges with GMO based medicines for global multi-country clinical trials- a pharmaceutical perspective By Myra Widjojoatmodjo

-14:30 - 15:00 Studying the transmission of COVID-19 in the midst of the pandemic By Allan Allan Bennett
+14:30 - 15:00 Studying the transmission of COVID-19 in the midst of the pandemic By Allan Bennett

 15:00 - 15:30 Fieldlab testing: SARS-CoV-2 transmission during public events By Bas Kolen

-15:30 - 15:45 Closing By Allan Allan Bennett
+15:30 - 15:45 Closing By Allan Bennett

 15:45 - 16:15 Farewell networkmoment with coffee